 But wait, there’s more!
 The 1st place speed winner in each pack qualifies for the district wide competition, so there will be a Part 3 to the race results here.
 I’ll have to check and see if we’re allowed to modify the car in any way before the district competition, because I’ll want to shave down that area just in front of the rear axle so that I can move that weight back a tad to hopefully pickup a few hundredths of a second more.

-I believe districts are in March.
+I believe districts are in March (they were May!)

-Click Below For the Full Photo Album
+Click Below For the Full Photo Albums

 Thanks to all of the volunteers for Cub Scouts Pack 1450 in Rockville for making this happen.
 We had a great time!